mattcolombo/rest-utils/README.md

 ## Documentation

-To find all the options offered bny the API, please navigate in a browser to _localhost:1010/developer/documentation_.
+To find all the options offered by the API, please navigate in a browser to path _/developer/documentation_.
 This will expose an interactive documentation page with all the information on the possibilities offered by the API.

 ## Running the API in docker